govuk-infrastructure: 0011-use-graviton-for-compute-instances

 Consequences

-We will adopt an "ARM-first" approach for our software development and unify our architectures in Development, non-Production and Production environments.
-We will retain the flexibility to continue to support x86 workloads should the need arise in the future.
+We will adopt an ARM-first approach for our software development and unify our architectures in Development, non-Production and Production environments.
+We will retain the flexibility to continue to support x86_64 workloads should the need arise in the future.

 Cost Savings

-Further, making improvements to our workload resource requests and limits has allowed us to "right-size" our infrastructure and not need to overprovision our compute instances.
+Further, making improvements to our workload resource requests and limits has allowed us to right-size our infrastructure and not need to over-provision our compute instances.
 This has resulted in a 55% cost saving when combined with our switch to Graviton hardware.
-As explained above, Savings Plans and RIs should improve our savings further.
+Savings Plans will improve our savings further.

 Summary

-Following the decision to switch all of GOV.UK over to Graviton/ARM, GOV.UK will:
+Following the decision to switch all of GOV.UK over to Graviton, GOV.UK will:

-• Be flexible, as we retain the capability to run traditional x86 workloads
+- Be flexible, because we retain the capability to run traditional x86 workloads